Do I Need Homeowners Insurance?

 How Much Homeowners Insurance Do I Need?

 Your home should be insured for its replacement cost.
-Other structures, personal property, and loss of use should be 20% of your dwelling coverage.
+Other structures, personal property, and loss of use should be 20 percent of your dwelling coverage.
 Learn more about how to choose your coverage limits here.

 Does Home Insurance Cover Tenants?